 Enter the total amount of business-related insurance premiums you paid to insure your farm buildings, farm equipment (excluding machinery and motor vehicles), and business interruption.
 Do not include any premiums for hail insurance or livestock on this line.
-See "Line 9665 - Insurance premiums (crop or production)" on page 21 for details.

 In most cases, you cannot deduct your life insurance premiums.
 However, if you use your life insurance policy as collateral for a loan related to your farming business, you may be able to deduct a limited part of the premiums you paid.
 For more details, see Interpretation Bulletin IT-309, Premiums on Life Insurance Used as Collateral.